davidexns/colorfa11y/README.md

 ## TODO

-- [ ] Improve descriptiveness and accessibility of contrast test indicators
 - [ ] Example graphical objects in the Preview section
 - [ ] Dark theme
 - [ ] Add ability to copy specific colors to clipboard